y-akahori-ramen/ue-auto-trim/README.md

 # ue-auto-trim
 A tools for UnrealEngine that automatically trims captured video.

+Tools
-- UnrealEngine plug-in to display trimming tags
+- UnrealEngine plugin to implement trimming tags
-- A tool that analyzes the video trimming tags and splits the video within the range of the tags
+- Python script to trim video based on tags

+# Demo

+# Use Case
+- Clipping a player's special skill from a captured video
+- Clipping the location where the player is knocked down by the enemy from the captured video

-# How it works
+# How to use
 Step1.
-Implemented trimming tag to game
+Implement trimming tag to game
 Step2.
 Play Game and Capture Video
 Step3.
 Analyze the captured video and clip the video within the range of the trimming tag

-# Use Case
-- Clipping a player's special skill from a captured video
-- Clipping the location where the player is knocked down by the enemy from the captured video

 # How to display trimming tags